 You should aim to contact your home insurer as soon as possible after a house fire to make sure they can help cover the cost to repair the damage done to your home.
 For more information on potential next steps, check out our after a fire FAQ page.

 Get in touch today

-Rechargeable batteries which contain the element lithium are able to store a lot of energy in a lightweight and compact form and are widely used in appliances such as laptop computers, mobile phones, digital cameras, and power tools, as well as in aircraft and cars.
+Rechargeable batteries containing lithium store a lot of energy in a lightweight and compact form.
+They’re widely used in appliances such as laptop computers, mobile phones, digital cameras, power tools, aircraft and cars.

+In rare cases, lithium batteries can overheat and catch fire.
 Lithium is a highly reactive substance.
-If there is any damage, or a small fault, in the battery this can cause a short-circuit and build-up of heat leading to the battery bursting into flames.
+If there is any damage or a small fault in the battery, this can cause a short-circuit and build-up of heat.
+It may lead to the battery bursting into flames.
 Lithium batteries can be damaged:

-Fire rescue services in the UK have reported an increase in serious house fires that have been caused by lithium batteries overheating.
+- Fire rescue services in the UK have reported an increase in serious house fires that have been caused by lithium batteries overheating.

 Read our blogs

-Have a safe and happy Halloween
+How to have a safe and happy Halloween

 While the children are focused on the playful horrors of Halloween, the terrifying reality is that children's fancy dress costumes may neither be fit for purpose nor safe for wear.